Sungyang Academy

 Sungyang Hall is a fourteenth-century Confucian academy located on the side of Mt.
 Janam in Kaesong, North Korea.
-The hall was constructed in the late fourteenth century for the home of the famously loyal statesman and Confucian scholar Jong Mong-ju, whose 1392 assassination by the agents of the later Taejo of Joseon marked the end of the Koryo dynasty.
+The hall was constructed in the late fourteenth century for the home of the famously loyal statesman and Confucian scholar Chŏng Mong-ju, whose 1392 assassination by the agents of the later Taejo of Joseon marked the end of the Koryo dynasty.
 In 1573, the building was transformed into a Confucian academy.

 The building is listed as National Treasures #128 in North Korea.
 It is part of the Historic Monuments and Sites in Kaesong, which became a Unesco World Heritage site in 2013.